nextflow-io/training/docs/nf_customize/5_config.md

 ## Mixing configuration files

-It is important to consider how the different configuration options interact during each execution and how you can apply these to minimise mistakes and extra configuration.
+It is important to consider how the different configuration options interact during each execution and how you can apply these to minimize mistakes and extra configuration.

 !!! question "Exercise"